 AUGUST AT CLUNY

-August is generally a very lush month and the transition from summer to autumn is becoming apparent with leaves and berries gradually turning colour.
-Seed heads of many plants are left to self-seed within the garden to provide interest as well as food for wildlife.
-(Please do not pick any, thank you).
-Look out for the Red Squirrels particularly near No 5 and the car-park area.
+August is generally a very lush month with fewer flowers in the woodland.
+The transition from summer to autumn becomes apparent with leaves and berries gradually turning colour.
+Seed heads and berries of many plants are left to self-seed within the garden and to provide interest as well as food for wildlife.
+We also collect seed for sale later in the year – essential income over the winter.
+Please do not pick anything, thank you.
+Be aware that some plants are highly poisonous others can cause an allergic reaction.

 HERBACEOUS PLANTS